 Scholarship Finalists: Rachel Bertolini, Austin Brady, Leslie Cislo, Andrea De Rio, Andrea Martucci, Steven Padilla, Autumn Pollock, Hayden Richer, Shannon Schultz and Leah Waldo.

-DAM Annual Scholarship Awards & Exhibition: Cranbrook Academy of Art
+DAM Annual Scholarship Awards and Exhibition: College for Creative Studies

-This year’s Scholarship Awards and Exhibition, commemorates the contributions of the world renowned Cranbrook Academy of Art and the DAM, each of which has celebrated its 80th anniversary.
+This year’s scholarship and exhibition program commemorates eight decades of diversity and achievements by the College for Creative Studies and the Detroit Artists Market.
+In addition to the John F. Korachis Scholarship Awards, one of the finalists will be the recipient of the Gilda Snowden Scholarship Award.
 The student finalists of the John F. Korachis Scholarship Awards were chosen by the DAM scholarship and exhibition committee.
-The selection process began with an open invitation to Cranbrook graduate students and concluded with individual studio visits and interviews with finalists.
-After lengthy deliberation, the recipients of the awards and scholarships were finally chosen for their originality, dedication and exceptional art work.
-John F. Korachis, Chairman of the Scholarship and Exhibition Committee, made this comment concerning the forthcoming show:
+The selection process began with an open invitation to College for Creative Studies art students and concluded weeks later with interviews and studio visits with each scholarship finalist.
+After lengthy deliberations by the scholarship committee, the recipients of the scholarship awards were finally chosen for their originality, dedication and exceptional art work.